(L to R): Trustees Christine Cho, Marc Frankel, Glenda Martinez, Susan Olsen, Lisa Eisenpresser, and Andrew Solmssen

 Smrithi and her husband Sanjeev have two children enrolled at Wildwood.

-Susan Olsen is an educator with extensive and diverse classroom experience.
+Susan Olsen, currently serving as Board Chair, is an educator with extensive and diverse classroom experience.
 She graduated with honors in English from Kenyon College, and earned dual master’s degrees from Harvard University in theology and in education administration, planning, and social policy.
 At Harvard Divinity School, she also completed the program in Religion and Secondary Education.
 Susan taught English at the Newtown Friends School in Pennsylvania and Baltimore City College High School before joining the faculty at Brentwood School in Los Angeles in 1999.
 There, she served as the chair of the English department and founded a free, after-school English as a Second Language program for adult kitchen and custodial staff.
 Since 2019, Susan has been an adjunct member of the English department at Santa Monica College, where she regularly teaches a course in college-level reading.
 Susan and her husband, Keith, have three sons at Wildwood.

 Elizabeth Parry is a native of Boston, Massachusetts, and holds a Bachelor of Arts and a Bachelor of Architecture from Rice University.
 Simultaneous to finishing school, she co-founded an architecture consulting firm based in New York City growing it to seventeen employees before selling her stake.
 Upon moving to Los Angeles, Elizabeth used her organizational and leadership skills volunteering full time for Habitat for Humanity working on houses from design to dedication including project managing a residence in Maxine Water’s district to qualify for the Houses That Congress Built program.
 Elizabeth’s volunteer work also includes serving on the board of her homeowners’ association and secretary for a grass roots community group dedicated to preserving the Santa Monica Mountains’ environmental habitats, zoning structure and preservation in the City’s General Plan.
 Elizabeth has served on the Board of Trustees for Westland School, was the first chair of its Development Committee, served on the board’s Finance Committee as well as its Campus Improvement Committee.
 In addition, she served on and chaired Westland parent committees such as Outreach, Parent Education, and Buildings and Grounds.
 Recently, Elizabeth served on Wildwood’s Capital Campaign Committee and currently serves on the Advancement Committee.
 She is a parent of two Wildwood students.